CenturyLinkCloud/PublicKB/Network/network-exchange-clc-colocation-endpoint-guide.md

 * The user will obtain the proper optics for their end of the cross connect, matching speed and type (SMF or Cat 5).
 * The Network Exchange fabric leverages the economics of shared networking while logically isolating network traffic between Exchanges, even within the same End User account.
 Dedicated access to CenturyLink Cloud is not supported with Network Exchange.
 * Currently, an End User may only add the colocation endpoint(s) present in the same metropolitan area as the serving instance of Network Exchange.
 Where more than one colocation endpoint is served, all may be included in a given Exchange.
 See the *Network Exchange Availability Matrix and Configuration Guide* for available endpoints per metro area.
-* For additional information regarding the Network Exchange architecture and use cases, please consult the *Network Exchange Architecture and Technical Guide*.